Sunday, 05 December 2021

 “The availability of funding and its sources were the main driver behind our decision because a new school would have been significantly more costly and challenging to undertake.

 “This is an unsuitable time to be undertaking ambitious fundraising activity so we’re concentrating on something smaller.”

-In 2017, the school had planned to move to a 3.8 hectare field off Springhill Road, a five-minute walk to the north, after developer McAdden Homes offered to build a larger school for free.
+The school was originally hoping to move to a 3.8-hectare field off Springhill Road, a five-minute walk to the north, after developer McAdden Homes offered to build a larger school for free.

 But in return the company wanted to build housing on another site not earmarked for development in the village’s neighbourhood plan so the deal fell through.

 The school was then considering expansion onto the western half of Bourdillon Field, which lies immediately to the east.

 This outdoor section would have been fenced off solely for sports and outdoor activities while buildings on the existing footprint, including several temporary cabins, were to be refurbished or replaced.

 This was agreed in principle by Goring Parish Council, which would have leased out the Bourdillon land at a nominal “peppercorn” rent, while the rest of the field would have stayed open to the public.